jhucsf/fall2023/assign/assign02.md

 (It should be calling `wc_dict_find_or_insert`, not `wc_find_or_insert`.)

+*Update 9/21*: Updated the restrictions on library function calls to explicitly allow calls to `malloc` and `free` in `main`, for the purposes of allocating and deallocating the hash table array.

 # Overview

 In this assignment, you will implement a *word count* program in both